paul-mccormack/RoboShadowAgentDeployment/README.md

 If you are generating the blob uri and SAS token manually in the portal don't forget to save it before closing the blade.
 You will not be able to retreive it afterwards and will need to generate a new one.

-My resuable script assumes you already have the storage account and container available but it will upload the configuration zip file and generate a blob level uri and SAS token with a three year expiration.
+My resuable script assumes you already have the storage account and container available and it will upload the configuration zip file and generate a blob level uri and SAS token with a three year expiration.
 Don't forget to set a reminder!
+To generate a blob level SAS token in code you need the stoage account access keys, which are used to sign the SAS token.
+I have stored this in a [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) to be retrieved during deployment.
+This is another component I have assumed is already created and configured.

 ## Generate a Machine Configuration Azure policy definition